hill/lazyslurm/README.md

 just slurm_populate
 ```

 Your source code is mounted into the container so changes are immediately available.
-Real SLURM commands, real job IDs, real behavior.

 ## Why This Exists